Regulations for the Research Reading Room, The Black Diamond, Copenhagen

 - Do not bend or crease pages.

-- You cannot put stickers or similar on borrowed material.
+- You cannot put stickers or similar items on borrowed material.

 - Never use the material/records as a desk pad.

 - You cannot change the order of the documents in the box.
-Documents must always be put back in the box they came from.
+Documents must always be returned to the box they came from.

 - In some cases, the use of material/records may be subject to special conditions determined by the lending institution.

-- You are allowed to use your own camera (no flash) to photograph material and use reading room scanners, provided there are no photo and scanning restrictions.
+- You are allowed to use your own camera (no flash or sound) to photograph material and use reading room scanners, provided there are no photo and scanning restrictions.
 Restrictions will appear on your authorization permit or be instructed at the distribution of the material.

 - The use of handheld scanners is not allowed.

-- The reading room staff is at all times authorised to stop or prohibit photography or scanning, to ensure quiet working conditions for other users, the safety of the material, safety measures, or similar.
+- The reading room staff is at all times authorised to stop or prohibit any taking of pictures or scanning, to ensure quiet working conditions for other users, the safety of the material, safety measures, or similar conditions.

 - Please be aware of existing legislation on use, including the Public Records Act, the Copyright Act, and Data Protection Act.